Baroque in Brazil: Church Buildings

 The first sacred buildings of any importance in Brazil were erected in the second half of the 16th century.
 Their construction was justified with the development of some populated settlement, as in the cases of Olinda and Salvador.
 The simplest ones used the wattle and daub technique and covered by palm fronds.
 Catholic missionaries were concerned with the durability and solidity of the buildings from the beginning.
 The preferred, whenever possible, to build in stone masonry, but were often forced to use rammed earth or adobe.

 The plans sought, above all, functionality.
 They were typically composed of a quadrilateral plan without division into naves and without side chapels.
 They had a simple facade with a triangular pediment implanted on a rectangular base.
 There was a great preoccupation with ornaments in this early period.
 This style, a derivation of Mannerism, whose austerity referred to classical buildings, was known by the name of "plain architecture".
 The friar and architect Francisco Dias arrived in Salvador in 1577 with the declared mission of introducing technical improvements and aesthetic refinement in the churches of the colony.
 He was influenced by Giacomo Vignola, whose style had become popular with the Portuguese court.
 Vignola was also the author of the first baroque church building in Europe, the Church of the Gesù in Rome, which immediately became a model for many other Jesuit churches around the world.
 The model was adapted in Brazil maintaining the single nave scheme, but dispensing with the dome and transept.
 Towers were a favored element of church builders.

 Jesuit buildings, concentrated in the Northeast, remained the traditional contours of great simplicity until the mid-17th century; this in turn influenced other religious orders in Brazil.
 Luxurious elements were reserved to interior areas, and included carved altars, paintings, and statuary.
 If the Jesuits were quite faithful to the original Italian model, the Franciscans allowed themselves to introduce variations in the facades.
-The were preceded by a porch or include a galilee, with the bell tower recessed from the front.
+They were preceded by a porch or include a galilee, with the bell tower recessed from the front.
 The Franciscan chancel tended to be less deep than those found in the Jesuit model, and the absence of side aisles.
 They were replaced by two narrow, longitudinal ambulatories.
 The Convent and Church of Saint Anthony, Cairu followed the model, and is an early example of a church structure with clear baroque features.
 Its designer, Friar Daniel de São Francisco, created the façade in a staggered triangle scheme, with fanciful volutes on the pediment and sides.
 It was a complete novelty, unparalleled even in Europe.